dmis-lab/biobert/README.md

 ```
 where the second, third and fourth numbers will be SAcc, LAcc and MRR of factoid questions respectively.
 Note that we pre-trained our model on SQuAD dataset to get the state-of-the-art performance.
 Please check our paper for details.

+For list and yes/no type questions, please refer to our [BioBERT at BioASQ repository](https://github.com/dmis-lab/bioasq-biobert).

 ## FAQ
 *   [How can I use BioBERT with PyTorch?](https://github.com/dmis-lab/biobert/issues/2)